JnBrymn/JnBrymn.github.io/_posts/2021-03-08-estimated-average-recent-request-rate-limiter.md

 title: Teaching Abusive Users a Lesson with EARRRL – the Estimated Average Recent Request Rate Limiter
 ---

 You've got a problem: a small subset of abusive users are body slamming your API with extremely high request rates.
 You've added windowed rate limiting, and this reduces the load on your infrastructure, but behavior persists.
 These naughty users aren't attempting to rate-limit their own requests.
-They fire off as many requests as they can, immediately hit `HTTP 429 Too Many Requests`, _don't let up_, and as soon as a new rate limit window is available, the pattern starts all over again.
+They fire off as many requests as they can, almost immediately hit `HTTP 429 Too Many Requests`, _don't let up_, and as soon as a new rate limit window is available, the pattern starts all over again.

 In order to curtail this behavior, it would be nice to penalize bad users according to their _recent average_ request rate.
 If a user responsibly limits their own requests, then they never get a 429.
 However if the user has the bad habit of _constantly_ exceeding the rate limit, then we stop them from making any more requests – _ever_.
 No new windows, no second chances... _until_ they mend their ways and start monitoring their own rate more responsibly.
 Once their average request rate falls below a threshold, then their past sins are forgiven, and they may begin anew as a responsible user of our API.